Our best accounting software for small businesses

 • Timely filing of tax returns, avoiding potential fines

-Today’s accountants do more than simply number-crunch too – according to Intuit, 83% of UK small business owners said their accountant or bookkeeper helped limit the impact of inflation in 2022 through expert advice and guidance, helping save those businesses an average of around £28,000 a year.
+Today’s accountants do more than simply number-crunch too – according to Intuit, 83% of UK small business owners said their accountant or bookkeeper helped limit the impact of the high inflation seen in 2022 through expert advice and guidance, helping save those businesses an average of around £28,000 a year.

 UK small business owners said their accountant helped limit the impact of inflation in 2022[2]